atsirc/helsinki-streets/README.md

 # add folder

-The add folder is a simple node based solution for adding points to the geojson.
+The add folder is an extremely simple (= made without too much thought) node based solution for adding points to the geojson.
-It also contains a method for updating the ids for the points, since it seems like the museum is changing the ids :(.
+It also contains a method for updating the ids for the points, since it at one point in time seemed like the museum was changing the ids :(.